2019/2020 Komen Memorial

 Grant Title: Taking STEPS (Screening, Education, Treatment Programs)

-The program will present a timeline of ensuring healthy breast, starting with the appointment & being comfortable with the process asking questions.
-We will provide screening, self-breast exam education, & reminders why regular screening is necessary.
-Breast cancer is the most common cause of death of all the cancers among African American women.
-Our program will present information residing in McLean and Macon County.
-We will address myths & misinformation that can be barriers to seeking health care.
-We will have health care providers, nutritionist, fitness instructors.
-We will present information to families on dealing with a cancer diagnosis and what resources are available for support.
-Procedures for biopsy, ultrasounds, surgery.
-Reconstructive surgery options, living with scars & living as survivor.
-The impact of our program will continue to help women gain a greater understanding of being proactive.
+Taking STEPS will present timeline of ensuring healthy breast, starting with the appointment and being comfortable with the process and asking questions.
+We will provide screening, breast awareness education, and reminders why regular screening is necessary.
+Our program will present information for women residing in McLean and Macon County.
+The program will include health care providers, nutritionist, fitness instructors and BP/diabetic screening.
+We will present info concerning how families deal with a cancer diagnosis and what resources are available to support.

 Springfield Area Grantees